-Texas State Technical College is serious about the safety of its students, employees and guests.
+Texas State Technical College (TSTC) is serious about the safety of its students, employees and guests.
 Click here to find out more about our TSTC Police Departments.

 Missing Housing Resident Notification